Maniyarayile Ashokan: Production

 It was reported that Dulquer Salmaan will make his debut in film production, for his upcoming project directed by Shamzu Zayba.
-Anupama Parameswaran announced her return to Malayalam cinema after a hiatus of five years since Premam (2015), and she further revealed that, she would work as an assistant director for this film apart from doing one of the lead roles.
-After registering his maiden production company titled Wayfarer Films, Dulquer announced the project as their maiden production, which was titled Maniyariyile Ashokan.
+Anupama Parameswaran announced her return to Malayalam cinema after a hiatus of five years since Premam (2015), and she further revealed that she would work as an assistant director for this film apart from doing one of the lead roles.
+After registering his production company titled Wayfarer Films, Dulquer announced the project as their maiden production which was titled Maniyariyile Ashokan.
 Comedian-turned-director Ramesh Pisharody was the one who suggested the title for the film.
 Although Maniyarayile Ashokan was announced as the first production, Wayfarer released Varane Avashyamund to theatres first.